ThomasWould/wildereef/_pages/our-kombucha.md

 							Click edit button to change this text.
 Lorem ipsum dolor sit amet consectetur adipiscing elit dolor
 											<a>
 						Click Here						</a>
+			<h2>WE WANT TO HEAR BACK FROM YOU!</h2>
+							Being able to brew Kombucha allows us to come up constantly with great ideas for flavors!
+Maybe you have an idea for our next best brew!
+Stay in touch with us below!